 Frictional forces always oppose motion or attempted motion between objects in contact.
 Friction arises in part because of the roughness of the surfaces in contact, as seen in the expanded view.
 In order for the object to move, it must rise to where the peaks can skip along the bottom surface.
 Thus a force is required just to set the object in motion.
 Some of the peaks will be broken off, also requiring a force to maintain motion.
-Much of the friction is actually due to attractive forces between molecules making up the two objects, so perfectly Reinforcement Activity smooth surfaces are friction-free.
-Such adhesive forces also depend on that even time.
+Much of the friction is actually due to attractive forces between molecules making up the two objects, so that even perfectly smooth surfaces are not friction-free.

-Rub your palms together.
-Now push your palms together hard and try to slide them at the same the substances the surfaces explaining, for example, why rubber-soled shoes slip There two categories of friction.
-Static less than friction(\$F{f,s}\$) acts between two surfaces when those with leather soles. they are attempting to slide past one another, but have not yet started sliding.
+Such Rub your palms together.
+Now push your palms adhesive forces also together hard and try to slide them at the same depend on time. the substances Now the normal force is larger causing the the surfaces are made of, frictional force to grow in proportion. explaining, for example, why rubber-soled shoes slip There two categories of friction.
+Static are less than friction(\$F{f,s}\$) acts between two surfaces when those with leather soles. they are attempting to slide past one another, but have not yet started sliding.
 Static friction is a reactionary force because it only exists when some other force is pushing an object to attempt to cause it to slide across a surface.
 Static friction adjusts to maintain equilibrium with whatever other force is doing the pushing or pulling, but static friction has a maximum value.
 If the applied force gets larger than the maximum static frictional value, then static friction can't maintain equilibrium and the object will slide.
-Kinetic friction (\$F{f,k}\$) acts whenever two surfaces are sliding past one another, whether or not some other force is pushing the object to keep it sliding.
+Kinetic friction $(F{f,k})$ acts whenever two surfaces are sliding past one another, whether or not some other force is pushing the object to keep it sliding.
 If there is not another force pushing the object to keep is sliding, then kinetic friction will eventually stop the sliding object, but we will learn more about that later.
 Static friction is larger than kinetic friction.
 Choose the friction simulation from the simulation set to see how static and kinetic friction behave.